JoacimWall/Visual-studio-multilingual-extension/README.md

 ## Install for Mac
-The Visual studio for Mac team has closed the signup for new developers to publish extension.
+The Visual studio for Mac team has closed the signup for new developers to publish extensions.
 So you need to download the latest release from this page then got to visual studio mac and click "install from file" in the Exstension Mananger.

 ## Install for Windows
 Go to Extension Manager and search for Multilingual Extension or Walltec and you will find it.